RemyVim/ink-if-story-template/docs/reference/images.md

 layout: default
 title: Images
 description: >-
-  Display inline images and background images in your Ink interactive fiction story.
+  Add images and backgrounds to your Ink story with alignment, sizing, and captions.
 ---
 # Images